stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 8]
 - Question (ilankham−stat6250): Why does the instructor give extra credit for catching mistakes he's made?
 Is it to reassure students that everyone makes mistakes, or help him proofread his course materials, or both?
-- Answer (kamirneni−stat6250) : It is to reassure students that everyone makes mistakes and also proofread his course materials.
+- Answer (kamirneni−stat6250) : It is to reassure students that everyone makes mistakes and also to proofread course materials.

 [Course Structure Quiz, Problem 9]